-- improving the delivery of health services and continuity of patient/resident care; - consistent criteria to support ongoing Government and Employer decision-making; - stability and security for employees; - affordability and sustainability within existing funding parameters; - limiting impact on patient/resident care through a smooth transition; - harmonizing terms and conditions of employment including wages and benefits with the Facilities Subsector Collective Agreement; and, - procurement process stability and security of contracts. - 2.
-The Health Authority/PHC will meet with the union as early as possible but not less than 120 days prior to the termination, retendering or renewal of currently contracted services that were contracted out after January 29, 2002 and were previously performed by Facilities Subsector employees.
-The purpose of discussions will be to assess the practicability of an orderly return of the contracted services to the bargaining unit and the direct control of the Employer based on the guidelines and processes established pursuant to S. 1 above. - 3.
-Once annually, in consultation with the Union, the Health Authority/PHC shall review all work contracted out since January 29, 2002 that was previously performed by Facilities Subsector employees and is currently performed by contractors and has not been discussed per S. 2 above.
-The purpose of the review is to proactively identify opportunities and assess the practicability of an orderly return of the contracted services to the bargaining unit and the direct control of the Employer based on the guidelines and processes established pursuant to S. 1 above.

-- 4. Return of Service: If a Health Sector Employer returns a service for direct delivery that was contracted out, employees of the contractor will: - (a) be offered employment by the Health Sector Employer subject to availability of positions; and - (b) where the former employee accepts the offer, he/she will have previous Health Sector service and seniority recognized and continuous seniority with the contractor(s) recognized; and - (c) where an employee of the contractor(s) who was not a former employee accepts the offer, the Health Sector Employer will recognize the employee's continuous seniority with the contractor(s).
+- 1. The Health Authority/PHC will meet with the Union as early as possible but not less than 120 days prior to the termination, retendering or renewal of currently contracted services that were contracted out after January 29, 2002 and were previously performed by Facilities Bargaining Association employees.
+The purpose of discussions will be to assess the practicability of an orderly return of the contracted services to the bargaining unit and the direct control of the Employer based on the guidelines and processes established above. - 2.
+Once annually, in consultation with the Union, the Health Authority/PHC shall review all work contracted out since January 29, 2002 that was previously performed by Facilities Bargaining Association employees and is currently performed by contractors and has not been discussed per S. 1 above.
+The purpose of the review is to proactively identify opportunities and assess the practicability of an orderly return of the contracted services to the bargaining unit and the direct control of the Employer based on the guidelines and processes established above. - 3.
+Once annually (or as mutually agreed) the Bill 47 Working Group shall review all work contracted out since January 29, 2002 at the health authorities/PHC that was previously performed by Facilities Bargaining Association employees and is currently performed by contractors, and the services repatriated in the previous twelve (12) months.
+The purpose of the discussion will be to assess the practicability of return of additional contracted services at the health authorities/PHC, and to review actions and outcomes from the repatriation processes. - 4.
+Return of Service: If a Health Sector Employer returns a service for direct delivery that was contracted out, employees of the contractor will be offered employment at the Health Sector Employer in accordance with the terms and conditions of the LATA and Labour Adjustment Template Agreement Application of Collective Agreement and Benefits Entitlements to Affected Employees on Leave of Absence.